docker/docs/docker-for-windows/index.md

 ## Explore the application

-In this section, we demonstrate the ease and power of Dockerized applications by running more complex applications, such as an OS and a webserver.
+In this section, we demonstrate the ease and power of Dockerized applications by running something more complex, such as an OS and a webserver.

 1. Pull an image of the [Ubuntu OS](https://hub.docker.com/r/_/ubuntu/) and run an interactive terminal inside the spawned container: